How do we halt the next pandemic? Be kind to critters like bats, says a new paper

 A lack of food stressed the bats — and stress causes them to shed, or release, viruses into the environment.
 In eastern Australia, this included the deadly Hendra virus, which the flying foxes shed in their urine and feces.

-When horses on the farms have become infected with Hendra from bat excretions, the virus has a fatality rate of 80%.
+When horses have become infected with Hendra from bat excretions, the virus has a fatality rate of 80%.
 Only seven people have fallen ill from infected horses, but Hendra killed four of them.

 "It's a very scary virus," says Plowright.
 It's especially concerning because each time the virus finds its way into humans, it gets another opportunity to evolve and become more infectious.